-An introduction to the theories of abnormal behaviors, including addiction and substance abuse, bipolar disorder, eating disorders, depression, obsessive-compulsive behaviors, phobias, schizophrenia and sexual disorders.
+PSYC 410Abnormal Psychology3(3,0)An introduction to the theories of abnormal behaviors, including addiction and substance abuse, bipolar disorder, eating disorders, depression, obsessivecompulsive behaviors, phobias, schizophrenia and sexual disorders.
 Students will consider theoretical implications of and treatments for a range of abnormal behavior.
 Co-requisite: ENGL 210.

-PSYC 480 | Special Topics in Psychology

-This course provides an in-depth look into selected issues related to psychology and individuals.
-Through readings, research, discussion and guest lecturers current issues related to psychology are thoroughly explored.
-Prerequisite: Consent of the instructor.
+PSYC 480 Special Topics in Psychology 3(3,0) This course provides an in-depth look into selected issues related to psychology and Through readings, research, discussion and guest lectu sychology are thoroughly explored.
+Prerequisite : Conse related to p sychology are incroughly explored.
+Frerequisite.
+Conse research design and methodology, including statistical analysis.
+Prerequisite: MATH 220.